 Sectors covered by the scheme include over 10,000 installations in the energy generation sector, aviation, and manufacturing industries (such as oil refineries, metals, cement, lime, glass, ceramics, pulp, paper and more).

-From January 2024, the EU ETS will include maritime transport vessels above 5000 gross tonnes, which is why sea freight shippers need to be ready for changes.
+Since January 2024, the EU ETS has included maritime transport vessels above 5000 gross tonnes, which is why sea freight shippers need to be ready for changes.

 The policy has been successful in reducing emissions in the target sectors to-date.
 The EU’s own estimations are that power and industry plant emissions have reduced 37% since 2005 because of the policy.